blinksh/blink/README.md

 - We've incorporated SplitView, for those necessary Google searches and chats with coworkers.

 For more information, please visit [Blink Shell](http://blink.sh).

+# Additions:

+This fork also contains a subset of GNU coreutils, so you can add / remove files, list them, etc.

+Specifically, the commands available are:

+cd ln ls cp  mv rm mkdir rmdir touch pwd setenv env printenv id groups realpath uname

+You will need to compile coreutils using the XCode project (blink/coreutils-8.27/coreutils/coreutils.xcodeproj

+It creates a static library (coreutils.Framework), which you will have to copy in the blink/Frameworks directory.
+You also need to copy coreutils/coreutils.h to the blink/Frameworks directory.

+Since you are sideloading, you can also compile VimIOS (https://github.com/larki/VimIOS) and create an "App group" so Vim and Blink have access to the same directory.

+If you do that, there are 3 directories:
+- one that can only be accessed by Vim
+- one that can only be accessed by Blink
+- one that is accessed by both applications.

+In MCPSession.m, you will need to edit "appGroupFiles" to reflect the name of the shared directory.
+There are two environment variables: $HOME links to the Blink-specific directory, $SHARED links to the shared directory.

+From Vim, you can open the files in $SHARED.

 # Obtaining Blink
 Blink is available now on the [AppStore](http://itunes.apple.com/app/id1156707581).
 Check it out!